Atlanta Dream vs. New York Liberty: Betting Trends, Record ATS, Home/Road Splits

 Dream Home/Away Splits

-- At home the Dream scored 76.2 points per game last season, 4.6 fewer points than they averaged away (80.8).
+- The Dream averaged 76.2 points per game at home last season, and 80.8 on the road.

 Dream Moneyline and ATS Records

-- The Dream have split the two games they've played as underdogs this season.
+- The Dream have won one of the four games they've played as underdogs this season.

-- Atlanta has covered the spread every time (1-0) as a 7.5-point underdog or greater this season.
+- Atlanta is unbeaten ATS (1-0) as a 11.5-point underdog or greater this season.

-- The implied probability of a win by the Dream based on the moneyline is 27.8%.
+- Bookmakers have implied with the moneyline set for this matchup that the Dream have a 16.7% chance to win.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.